Unmanned combat aerial vehicle

 Up to 24 hours

-Bayraktar Akinci is a long-endurance unmanned combat aerial vehicle (UCAV) being developed by Turkish drone manufacturer Baykar Makina.
+Bayraktar Akinci is a long-endurance unmanned combat aerial vehicle (UCAV) developed by Turkish drone manufacturer Baykar, which was formerly known as Baykar Makina.

-The hi-tech unmanned aircraft is designed to perform various operations supporting fighter jets.
-It will be equipped with dual satellite communication systems, air-to-air radar, electronic support systems, collision avoidance radar and synthetic aperture radar.
+The hi-tech unmanned aircraft has been designed to perform various operations supporting fighter jets.
+It is equipped with dual satellite communication systems, air-to-air radar, electronic support systems, collision avoidance radar and synthetic aperture radar.

 Bayraktar Akinci development details

 Baykar unveiled the drone at the TEKNOFEST Istanbul Aviation, Space and Technology Festival in September 2019.
 First engine test of the vehicle was performed in September 2019, while the maiden flight was completed in December 2019.

 The unmanned aerial vehicle will serve the Turkish security forces in both air-to-ground and air-to-air attack missions.
 Akinci UCAV’s first prototype PT-1 made its second flight in January 2020 and landed at the Corlu Airport Base Command in Tekirdag province for further testing in May 2020.
 PT-2, the second prototype, completed its testing in August 2020, followed by a developed system identification test in March 2021.

 The first flight of the Bayraktar Akinci’s third prototype was successfully completed in March 2021.
 The Akinci UCAV successfully completed its first firing test in April 2021.
 Developed locally by Turkish weapons manufacturer Roketsan, the munitions that were used during the testing included laser-guided smart micro munitions (MAM), namely MAM-T, MAM-C and MAM-L.

 The flight test for the first mass-produced Bayraktar Akinci UCAV was completed in May 2021.
 The unmanned system was delivered to Turkey in August 2021.